dabamos/dmpack/ford.md

 Link the program against `libdmpack.a`:

 ```
-$ gfortran -o app app.f90 libdmpack.a
+$ gfortran -I/usr/local/include/dmpack -o app app.f90 /usr/local/lib/libdmpack.a
 ```

-You may have to pass the path of the include search directory containing the DMPACK module files (argument `-I`).
+The path of the include search directory containing the DMPACK module files has to be passed through argument `-I`.